SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 and inserts the result (``7.5``) into the string.
 In this case, the expression is written as ``\(Double(multiplier) * 2.5)`` when it's included inside the string literal.

+You can use enhanced string delimiters to create a string that contains characters that would otherwise be treated as a string interpolation.
+For example:

+.. testcode:: stringInterpolation

+   -> print(#"Write an interpolated string in Swift using \(multiplier)."#)
+   <- Write an interpolated string in Swift using \(multiplier).

 .. note::